 This post is part 4 of a six-part series explaining how to build an interactive dashboard for attendance.
 This attendance report was an entry for the Excel Hash competition.
-I recommend you check out the first three posts here:

-- How to Use the XOR Function
+- How to Use the XOR Function (this post)

 - How to Use XLOOKUP for Reverse Order Search